-Rights of First Offer and Refusal
+Rights of First Offer and Refusal.
 The omnibus agreement provides us with a right of first offer to purchase TransMontaigne Inc.'s and its subsidiaries' right, title and interest in the Pensacola, Florida refined petroleum products terminal and any assets acquired in an asset exchange transaction that replace the Pensacola assets.
-If we and TransMontaigne Inc. cannot agree on the terms of the purchase, TransMontaigne Inc. has the right during a six-month period following our offer to sell such assets to a third party bidder who pays at least 105% of the purchase price offered by us; provided that if TransMontaigne Inc. does not sell the assets to a third-party bidder during this period, we have the right to purchase the assets on the terms previously offered by us.
-This right of first offer is exercisable on or before December 15, 2010.
+Effective March 1, 2011, we exercised this right and acquired from TransMontaigne Inc. its Pensacola, Florida refined petroleum products terminal with approximately 270,000 barrels of aggregate active storage capacity for a cash payment of approximately \$12.8 million.